Articles

 2003 - The National Trust Archaeological Survey, Tyntesfield Park, North Somerset.

-2003 - The National Trust Archaeological Survey, Crook Peak & Wavering Down, Somerset.
+2003 - The National Trust Archaeological Survey, Crook Peak and Wavering Down, Somerset.

 2001 - National Trust Archive - Dunster Castle.
-Database on CD-ROM.
+Transcriptions and database on CD-ROM.

 2000 - National Trust Archive - Dyrham Park.
-Database on CD-ROM.
+Transcriptions and database on CD-ROM.

 2000 - The National Trust Archaeological Survey, Brean Down, Somerset.